-- 37.(1) The senior manager may approve an expenditure for an emergency purpose that was not anticipated in the budget if the expenditure is not expressly prohibited by or under this Law or another First Nation law. - (2) The Council must establish policies and procedures to authorize expenditures under subsection (1). - (3) The expenditure under subsection (1) must be reported to the Council as soon as practicable and the Council must amend the budget to include the expenditure. - (4) Subsection (1) does not give the senior manager the authority to borrow for the purpose of making an expenditure for an emergency purpose.
+37.(1) The senior manager may recommend to Council approving an expenditure for an emergency purpose that was not anticipated in the budget if the expenditure is not expressly prohibited by or under this Law or another First Nation law.

+(2) The Council must establish written policies and procedures to authorize expenditures under subsection (1).

+(3) The expenditure under subsection (1) must be reported in writing to the Council as soon as practicable and the Council must amend the budget to include the expenditure.

+(4) Subsection (1) does not give the senior manager the authority to borrow for the purpose of making an expenditure for an emergency purpose.